danvk/aoc2023/README.md

 This one required more thought than I was expecting for day 8!

 With a more efficient brute force algorithm for part 2, I can do 687,000,000 steps in 60s, so it would take ~30 minutes for my program to find the answer directly.

+Zig thought: maybe reading the whole input and splitting is better than reading line-by-line since then you have one canonical place where each string slice is stored that will never go away for the life of the program (so less copying).

 ### Day 7